metal-crow/Inventory-Watcher/README.md

  * `/ItemSearch`: Search for item based on partial name or partial description
  * `/ItemAdd`: Add item to inventory
  * `/ItemUpdate`: Update item info, given primary key
- * `/ItemFind`: Find item: TODO either return photo with the area highlighted or give the photos from `/`, and return photo # and location to highlight from js
+ * `/ItemFind`: Find item: return photo # and location to highlight from js
  * `/`: Serve client html/js view
  * `/public`: Serve everything in the selected folder as static

 Client (Javascript/HTML):
  * Search for items
- * Get and display info about item: Done via highlighting area in picture of room [Should this be done via qr codes and cv?]
+ * Edit/Add items
- * Request item location be shown
+  * Select item's location in photo via javascript click-and-drag highlighting of image
- * Update item stats
+ * Get and display info about item: Done via highlighting area in picture of room

 ###SQL Schema
 Item: